*This post about diet plans for nurses contains affiliate links.

 *Black pepper is added because studies show it aids in the absorption of curcumin, the healthy component of turmeric.

-- simmer herbs and water together for ten minutes on stove top
+- simmer herbs and water together for ten minutes on the stovetop

 - strain out and add honey